Our culture thrives on instant gratification. Streaming media, medical appointments, and online shopping are all just a point and click away.

 That’s true.
 Breaking into ecommerce is easy.
 Being successful, however, takes a bit of work – so pair your enthusiasm with preparedness.

 A 2019 study from Startup Genome found that 90% of ecommerce startups fail within their first 120 days of operation.
 Some of the reasons for failure include poor search engine visibility, a saturated market, and financial issues — all of which could have been addressed ahead of time with an ecommerce business plan.

-It may seem like a daunting task.
-But learning how to create a business plan is the best step you can take to set yourself up for long-term success.
+It may seem like a headache, but learning how to create a business plan is the best step you can take to ensure long-term success.

 In this guide, you’ll learn: